Alanzd/maleteo/README.md

 ## DESCRIPTION

 FrontEnd Bootcamp project
-HTML5, CSS3, JavaScript, API Google Maps
+HTML5, SCSS, CSS3, JavaScript, API Google Maps

 The Map is not working because when this App was developed the API key was free, but now it´s not.